 - partner will not be negatively affected by their use.

 - Medications – Your doctor may prescribe an antidepressant (Zoloft, Paxil, Prozac, etc.).
-Although not specifically created to treat premature ejaculation, one of the side effects of some antidepressant medications is delayed orgasm.
+Although not specifically created to treat premature ejaculation, one of the side effects of some antidepressant medications is delayed or blocked orgasm.

 Serotonin: The Calming Hormone

 Serotonin is the body’s calming hormone.
 It inhibits stress and ejaculation and can be a useful supplement for those suffering from premature ejaculation.
 Serotonin helps keep your body relaxed and in the parasympathetic mode – out of the fight-or-flight sympathetic mode.

 A 2017 study published in the European Medical Journal actually tested the effectiveness of selective serotonin reuptake inhibitors (SSRI) in preventing premature ejaculation.
 They concluded SSRI to be one of the most important therapeutic drug for PE.

 Remember, staying in the parasympathetic mode is critical to keeping your arousal under control.
 The parasympathetic mode is the key to preventing unintentional orgasm.

 Here are several ways to boost your serotonin levels:

 - Attitude & Serotonin – A positive outlook on life will help boost your serotonin levels.
 Let go of your worries and enjoy the positive things in your life.
 Don’t stress over the little things and look for the positive side of things.
 Have fun and smile!

 - Serotonin Supplements – There are several serotonin supplements on the market.
 Climinax is an SSRI that can also help improve erection hardness.